sachin-sadhu/obsidian_vault/Year 3 CS/Artificial Intelligence.md

  * Regression classification - Trying to give a numerical output. eg. height, cost etc
  * Multiclass classification - Many possible classes. eg dogs/cats/horse etc

+## Linear Regression

+Trying to predict a certain value $y$ based on a certain number of inputs. eg. Relationship between weight and height. $y$ can depend on more than 1 input variable.
+Since it is linear, means relationship is usually a straight line.
+Linear regressions usually uses mean square error as it's loss function
 ## Feature Extraction

 Idea of what features should be used in the prediction model.
 A feature extractor is a function that takes in an input $x$ and outputs a set of (features name, feature values).
 For example for an email address hello@gmail.com.
 Some possible features are (length > 10 : true, contains_@ : true).